Kaila Colbin

 Colbin became prominent in Christchurch for her work following the 2011 Christchurch earthquake.
 She organised the first TEDx event in the city, attended by experts in rebuilding damaged infrastructure, and was the first curator and licensee for TEDxChristchurch and TEDxScottBase, the former which she ran for over 10 years.
 Colbin also co-founded the Ministry of Awesome, an organisation supporting Christchurch startups.

 In addition to Boma New Zealand, Colbin was the curator and ambassador for the Australasian summits of SingularityU.
 She is the founder and manager of Missing Link, a social media consultancy, and has held various board positions, including for ChristchurchNZ, Ministry of Awesome, CORE Education, and as the chair of the Natural Gourmet Institute for Health and Culinary Arts in New York.
 Colbin was also the chief marketing officer for MiniMonos, a defunct virtual-world game for children developed in New Zealand.
 In 2022, she was the winner of the 'Kea Friend of New Zealand World Class Award' for her work.

-Biography
+Early and personal life

 Kaila Johanna Colbin was born in New York to father Rod Colbin, an actor and fencing instructor, and mother Annemarie, an author and specialist in health foods who founded the Natural Gourmet Institute for Health and Culinary Arts in 1977.
 Her mother was born in Holland and lived in Argentina before emigrating to the US.
 Colbin grew up mainly in New York with her sister, supported by Annemarie's income from the culinary school.
 She also has a sister who died in an apartment fire aged four, before Colbin was born.
 Her stepfather was an investigative journalist for Associated Press.